 By the end of the course, you will be able to read the Irish landscape, to understand the significance of the monuments you encounter and to appreciate the impact of those who built them on the wider environment.

 About half of the contact-time is in the form of field-trips.
 These have been carefully designed to give students as diverse an experience of Ireland as possible.
 An overnight trip to Dublin and its hinterland takes in some of Ireland’s most significant sites, including the decorated passage-tomb of Newgrange, one of the oldest surviving buildings in the world.
 Later on, we explore the Burren and the Aran Islands.
 Here, soil erosion, some of it due to human intervention, has exposed the limestone bedrock to dramatic effect, and the rock has been used to construct iconic monuments such as the magnificent cliff-edge fort of Dún Aonghasa.

-The Early Start in Irish Archaeology runs for four weeks in late August/September, after which time students will join standard classes with their Irish counterparts.
+The Early Start in Irish Archaeology runs for three weeks in late August/September, after which time students will join standard classes with their Irish counterparts.
 On days when no field-trip is scheduled, the class meets in the morning for lectures, discussion and some practical sessions which make use of the Department of Archaeology’s artefact collection.
 Archaeology is a subject that cannot be confined to the classroom, and this course incorporates several day-trips and overnight trips to sites in different regions of Ireland.

 Assessment is in the form of an essay on one of the broad themes discussed in class, a project on one of the sites visited, and an in-class exam.

 The course is taught by Dr Tomás Ó Carragáin, a leading expert on the archaeology of medieval Ireland.
 He is an excellent and approachable teacher who ensures that the course takes account of the latest discoveries and developments in Irish archaeology.